 Are you bored and don't even know how to talk about it to your partner?
-Hop over to my page on relationship communication to help you get started.
-Do come back here for you both to have a look at what you can do to improve the situation.
+Hop over to my page on Relationship Communication to help you get started.
+After that, do come back here so you can both have a look at what you can do to improve the situation.

-You are probably aware though that it is fairly normal for that all-absorbing flush of excitement of an early relationship to wear off somewhat.
+You’re probably aware that it’s fairly normal for that all-absorbing flush of excitement in the early stages of a relationship to wear off somewhat.
 It may last from a few months to a couple of years.
 However, romantic love can and does last in some relationships.

 To bring back that sparkle, one of the best things you can do is engage in some completely new activities.